 - Experience, not experts: More conversations, less planned presentations.

-- Community: Connect with a supportive group of passionate educators.
+- Community: It’s not just about training.
+It’s about connecting with a supportive community of other passionate educators.

 Edcamps are free and open to all.
 They’re organized by educators volunteering their time.
 And the first-time/early Edcamps need your help to get off the ground.

 - Donate — With a $250 donation, you fund one of these weekend events for 100+ teachers.